 The verdant Urubamba Valley is given life by the gushing Urubamba River, home to native wildlife.

-Various activities are available in the locale, including rafting, hiking, exciting quad biking, and thrilling zip line adventures.
+Various activities include rafting, hiking, exciting quad biking and thrilling zip line adventures.

 Boasting one of the area’s most vibrant markets, you’ll find fresh produce, household essentials, handicrafts, clothes, souvenirs, and more.